top of page

 Cheshire Sobriety Clinic logo

-Trauma focused therapy and treatment for alcohol, binge drinking and drug addiction, using Rapid Transformational Therapy® (RTT®)
+Trauma focused therapy and treatment for alcohol, binge drinking and drug addiction, combining both a conscious and subconscious approach.

 F2F Service Area: Alderley Edge, Altrincham, Bollington, Bolton, Bowdon, Bramhall, Cheadle, Cheadle Hulme, Carrington, Chelford, Chester, Congleton, Crewe, Frodsham, Grappenhall, Greater Manchester, Hale, Hale Barns, Handforth, Heald Green, High Legh, Knutsford, Lymm, Macclesfield, Manchester, Mobberley, Nantwich, Nether Alderley, Newton-le-Willows, Northwich, Partington, Poynton, Prestbury, Runcorn, Saint Helens, Sale, Salford, Sandbach, Stockport, Thelwall, Timperley, Warrington, Widnes, Wigan, Wilmslow, Winsford,